Pompeo sees hard road ahead but pursues North Korean denuclearisation talks

 U.S. intelligence officials earlier told Reuters Pompeo wanted to agree on at least an initial list of nuclear sites and an inventory that could be checked against available intelligence.

-Pompeo said in Tokyo: “There is still much work to do to establish what the precise timeline of the various events will be,” Pompeo said in Tokyo.

-He said he had also pushed North Korea on a promise to destroy a missile engine test site and that the United States would like that to happen “soon”.
+Pompeo said in Tokyo he had pushed North Korea on a promise to destroy a missile engine test site.

 Pompeo said talks had yielded an agreement to form a “working level” group to oversee day-to-day interactions between the United States and North Korea.

-Officials from the two sides would meet next week in Panmunjom, on the border between the two Koreas, to discuss the return of the remains of the some 7,000 U.S. soldiers missing since the 1950-53 Korean War.
+Officials from the two sides would meet next week in Panmunjom, on the border between the two Koreas, to discuss the return of the remains of roughly 7,000 U.S. soldiers missing since the 1950-53 Korean War.

 KCNA said Pyongyang had offered to discuss declaring a formal end to the 1950-53 Korean War to mark next month’s anniversary of the armistice agreement.
 It said the U.S. side had shown little interest, giving “certain conditions and excuses”.